Updated on 1/14/2026

 I took notes and wrote descriptions for each of the 239 tutorial videos that I watched and followed along with in the 3 Revit courses that I’ve taken.
 My notes consist of 30 pages and 19,511 words.
 If you are interested in seeing what I’ve learned, you can see my notes here: My Revit notes.

-I enrolled in VDCI’s BIM 361 Introduction to Navisworks course today.
-It is supposed to take 3 – 4 weeks to complete.
+I am enrolling in VDCI’s BIM 361 Introduction to Navisworks course in the next few days.
+It’s supposed to take 3 – 4 weeks to complete.

 To be continued as I complete more courses…